 In accordance with the Agreement between Organization of School Administrators and Supervisors (OSAS) and the Board of Education of the School District of the City of Detroit, the following vacancy is announced.

-Bachelor’s degree (or higher) from an accredited college or university
+Bachelor’s degree in Early Childhood Education or related field from an accredited college or university